-Prince William enjoys cherry gazoz with Israel's Eurovision winner Netta Barzilai in Tel Aviv
+William enjoys cherry gazoz with Eurovision winner in Tel Aviv

 “Never has hope and reconciliation been more needed.
 I know I share a desire with all of you, and with your neighbours, for a just and lasting peace.”

-Commenting on the Israeli president’s request to William, Britain’s ambassador to Israel David Quarrey said: “I don’t think that the Duke will be bringing a particular message to either side.
+Commenting on the Israeli president’s request to William, Britain’s ambassador to Israel David Quarrey said: “I don’t think that the duke will be bringing a particular message to either side.

 “But I think he’ll be very interested in hearing from each side what they think they can do, what they think can be done more generally to move us out of the current situation and move us towards peace.